fotoente/MIsskey-ebooks-bot/README.md

 ### Introduction
-This small python script is a Markov Chain eBooks bot based on the framework of [mi.py](https://github.com/yupix/Mi.py.git) It can only read and write from and to Misskey.
+This small python script is a Markov Chain eBooks bot based on the framework of [mi.py](https://github.com/yupix/Mi.py.git)

+It can only read and write from and to Misskey.
 Reading from Mastodon or Pleroma is not (yet) implemented.

 It posts every hour on his own and reacts to mentions.
 Every 12 hours the bot reloads the notes and recalculates the Markov Chain.

+### Operating mode
+On the first start up the bot loads a given number of posts into his database and calculates the Markov Chain out of it.
+After this he only updates the database with new posts.
+The upgrading is threaded so the bot itself isn't interrupted while the new markov chain is calulated.

 ### Installation
 To run `mi.py` you must isntall `python3.9` and `python3.9-dev` onto your system.
 (Please be aware of the requirements for mi.py!)